SPECIFICATION · VERSION 1.1

 All terms are to be interpreted as defined in the NS-L6 Framework v1.1.

-• Actor — Human or institutional entity capable of responsibility.
+• Actor — human or institutional entity capable of responsibility.

-• LLM — Stateless transformer-based language model.
+• LLM — stateless transformer-based language model.

-• Layer (L0–L6) — Structural strata of the NS-L6 model.
+• Layer (L0–L6) — structural strata of the NS-L6 model.

-• Axiom — Formal, non-negotiable rule within the NS-L6 theory.
+• Axiom — non-negotiable formal rule.

-Terms such as MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, MAY, and OPTIONAL
+Terms such as MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, MAY, and OPTIONAL are to be interpreted as specified in RFC 2119.

 4. Normative References

-(NR-1) NS-L6 Framework v1.1
+• (NR-1) NS-L6 Framework v1.1

-(NR-2) ISO/IEC 42001 Artificial Intelligence Management Systems
+• (NR-2) ISO/IEC 42001 Artificial Intelligence Management Systems

-(NR-3) RFC 2119 — Key Words for Use in RFCs to Indicate Requirement Levels
+• (NR-3) RFC 2119 — Key Words for Use in RFCs

-(NR-4) CC BY-ND 4.0 License Specification
+• (NR-4) CC BY-ND 4.0 License Specification

 5. Informative References

-(IR-1) EU AI Act (Final Text)
+• (IR-1) EU AI Act (Final Text)

-(IR-2) NIST AI Risk Management Framework
+• (IR-2) NIST AI Risk Management Framework

-(IR-3) OECD AI Principles
+• (IR-3) OECD AI Principles

 6. Introduction (Informative)

+The NS-L6 Standard establishes a layer-based responsibility system for human–LLM ecosystems.
 The RFC serves as a condensed formalization of the normative requirements from the Framework, suitable for auditors, regulators, and system architects.

 7. Architectural Model (Normative)